obestwalter/i3configger/examples/README.md

 ## [variables](3-variables)

-Variables can be set and used anywhere (independent of order.
+Variables can be set and used anywhere (independent of order).

 Variables can also be assigned the value of other variables.

 ## [schemes](4-schemes)